thesimpleai/DreamGPT/README.md

 # DreamGPT

 DreamGPT is an innovative project that aims to enhance the creative potential of Large Language Models (LLMs) by simulating a dreaming process, unlocking new levels of innovation and creativity in AI systems.
+***This is an early stage experiment, the creator does not have coding background, so you might encounter some bugs when you run it.***

 ## How DreamGPT Works